bolin0812/Monitor_Effect_Size/README.md

     │
     └── precheck_app.py                <-- Scripts to visualize with multiple streamlit pages.
 --------

-## Test monitoring functions
+## Precheck Effect Size
-** One app is deployed to heroku (https://precheckmonitor.herokuapp.com/).
-Users are able to test functions in repeat_times.py and precheck_metrics.py with simulated datasets. **
+**One app is deployed to heroku (https://precheckmonitor.herokuapp.com/).
+Users are able to test several effect size functions with simulated datasets.**